SUV Accidents and Rollovers

 Causes of SUV Accidents

 Operator negligence and manufacturer's defect are top causes of SUV accidents.
 Many SUVs entered the market in the 1980s.
-Studies found the vehicles were top-heavy and could rollover.
-They were more likely to be involved in accidents than cars or minivans.
-There have been improvements over the years, including changing front bumper alignments and ESC technology (Electronic Stability Control).
+Studies later found the vehicles were top-heavy and could rollover more easily than other cars or minivans.
+The auto industry has made improvements, including to change the front bumper alignments and use ESC technology (Electronic Stability Control).

 But recalls involving the popular models have continued, including the Nissan Infiniti, General Motors’ Chevy Trailblazer and the Lexus SUV manufactured by Toyota.
 Recent SUV recalls have involved faulty brakes, fire hazards and headlights.
 The Insurance Institute for Highway Safety (IIHS) began rating motor vehicle headlights in 2016 and has reported most new midsize SUVs have inadequate headlights.
-The institute only gave two models its "good rating."
+Another safety note is that new SUVs should come with backup cameras, as required by federal law.

 Injuries sustained in a SUV rollover can prevent an individual from working, caring for their family, attending school and other activities.
-If you or a loved one has been injured in an SUV crash, you may be entitled to compensation for medical bills, lost earnings, loss of enjoyment of life, pain and suffering and other types.
-In wrongful death cases, punitive damages may be paid.
+If you or a loved one has been injured in an SUV crash, under Massachusetts law, you may be entitled to compensation for medical bills, lost earnings, loss of enjoyment of life, pain and suffering and other damages.
+Punitive damages may be available in wrongful death cases.

 Serious SUV Accidents in Massachusetts: